 The hardworking Beagle and the avid digger Dachshund create the Doxle; a combination of both hound dogs.
-Their boldness, intelligence, and strength are surely their most prized qualities, but they are also really kind and willing to please.
+Their boldness, intelligence, and strength are surely their most prized qualities in both breeds.
+In fact, Dachshunds are frequently compared to Beagles by many owners looking for a family pet.
 When you combine these popular breeds, you get the Beagle Dachshund mix, often referred to as the Doxle.

 The Beagle is often referred to as a hound dog and they are frequently compared to other hound breeds.
 They have the expert ability to track scents for miles with their impressive nose.
 The Dachshund is also a hound dog, but they are more known for hunting badgers and digging.
 Both breeds can both be trained by new dog owners, but both can be stubborn, making them more challenging to train for first-time dog owners.